Pünte (Wiltshausen)

 The Pünte in Wiltshausen, part of the borough of Leer in East Frisia, Germany, is a small, hand-operated cable ferry over the River Jümme, close to its confluence with the Leda.
-It links the villages of Amdorf and Wiltshausen and is the oldest, hand-hauled ferry in Northern Europe.
+It links the villages of Amdorf and Wiltshausen and is believed to be the oldest hand-hauled ferry in Northern Europe.

-The pünte is recorded as being in operation as early as 1562.
+The crossing at Wiltshausen is recorded as being in operation as early as 1562.
 In former times it ferried horses and carts, cattle, people with bicycles and handcarts.